Multivariate Signal Denoising Based on Generic Multivariate Detrended Fluctuation Analysis: Proposed Methodology

 \subsubsection{Reconstruction}

 The remaining multichannel BLIMFs $\{\pmb{u}_{k,i}\}_{k=1}^{K_1}$, corresponding to relevant signal, may contain traces of noise which are removed by applying principal component analysis (PCA) separately on each multichannel mode, as suggested in \cite{aminghafari2006MWD}.
-In this regard, we employed heuristic approach \cite{karlis2003PCA_SelectionRule} to identify the principal components.
-Finally, the denoised multivariate signal is obtained based on the post-processed selected relevant modes $\{\breve{\pmb{u}}_{k,i}\}_{k=1}^{K_1}$, as follows where $\hat{\pmb{s}}_{i}$ denotes the denoised multivariate signal.
+Following the application of PCA \cite{karlis2003PCA_SelectionRule}, the denoised multivariate signal is obtained based on the post-processed selected relevant modes $\{\breve{\pmb{u}}_{k,i}\}_{k=1}^{K_1}$, as follows where $\hat{\pmb{s}}_{i}$ denotes the denoised multivariate signal.